Psychological Development & Life Cycle

 The Lesbian Couple

-There are no published theoretical models about the life cycle of lesbian couples.
-Existing studies of lesbian couples are limited by selection bias and self-report.
-From a clinical perspective, there are specific issues that arise for lesbian couples that do not arise in heterosexual couples.
+Many issues lesbian couples face are the same as for heterosexual couples, but there are also specific issues that arise for lesbian couples that do not arise in heterosexual couples.
 For example, each partner's degree of comfort with being openly lesbian may vary and conflicts may arise around issues of disclosure.
 Internalized, unexamined homophobia may influence each partner's level of confidence in the viability of the relationship.
 In some cases, entering a lesbian relationship may initiate a woman's coming out to herself, to family and to friends.
 Others may rationalize the relationship as a "special circumstance" and think of themselves as a "straight woman in a gay relationship."

 The degree of cohesion and relatedness has been found to be higher in lesbian couples than in gay male and heterosexual couples (Zacks 1988).
 For some, this may lead to a phenomenon termed "fusion," conceptualized as a blurring of boundaries to the point of extreme emotional closeness (Spitalnick and Macnair 2005).
 This can present as a problem when the partners have difficulty developing autonomous identities.